slevy14/git-tutorial/README.md

 ```
 After running this command, you will likely be met with an output that looks like this:
 ![stash_pop](images/stash_pop.png)
 Similar to the conflict we encountered while merging branches, there is also a conflict while trying to merge the stashed changes with the current branch.
-Like before, let's reopen `testing.py` in vim to see what the conflict is:
+Like before, let's reopen `testing.py` in Vim to see what the conflict is:
 ```shell
 vim testing.py
 ```
 Press `i` to insert, and make any changes you want.
 I chose to keep everything, but feel free to choose one version or the other if you wish.
 Also, note that not all of `testing.py` has this conflict; the only lines that cause an issue are the ones that are changed in both versions.
 The second function added below the print statements should be left alone.
-Make sure to delete the markers before exiting vim.
+Make sure to delete the markers before exiting Vim.
 Hit `esc` and `:wq` to save and exit when you're finished.
 Finally, commit your changes:
 ```shell
 git add .
 git commit -m "add stashed changes"